Skip to main content

 The following actions are available for two-factor authentication:

-• Revoke all browsers.
 Use this option to revoke the trust of all browsers on all devices that skip the six-digit code when connecting to Control Center.
-After revoking, users who previously enabled the Trust this browser option on the GravityZone login page have to enter the authentication code again.
+Follow the steps below:

 Note